 - Limits

 - Differentiation of polynomials

 - Applications of Differentiation

 - Rates of Change

-- Integration
+- Integration and its Applications

 - Exponential and trigonometric derivatives and integrals

 VII.
 Evaluation

 The grade for the course will be calculated from Tests, WebAssign homework, a final exam and other work as deemed appropriate by the instructor.
 See individual syllabus for details on percentages/points.